kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

       summarize(avg_ride_length = mean(ride_length))
 ```

-output - trips on docked bikes are much longer
+As per this analysis step, the average length of ride for each rideable type was identified for casual users.
+Outputs reveal that casual users' trips on docked bikes are much longer compared to other rideables and average ride lengths are longer than for members across all rideable types.

 |rideable_type|avg_ride_length|
 |-------------|-----------|